 11. Adhere to all policies, rules and regulations as may be set forth from time to time by the Executive Board, pursuant to Article V, Section I, below.

-VIOLATION OF ANY OF THE FOREGOING MAY CONSTITUTE IMPROPER CONDUCT AND SUBJECT A MEMBER TO DISCIPLINARY ACTION BY THE EXECUTIVE BOARD.
+VIOLATION OF ANY OF THE FOREGOING MAY CONSTITUTE IMPROPER CONDUCT AND SUBJECT A MEMBER TO DISCIPLINARY ACTION BY THE EXECUTIVE BOARD, UP TO AND INCLUDING LOSS OF GOOD STANDING STATUS.

 C. The deadline for payment of annual dues, except for new members, shall be October 15th.
 Any member who fails to meet this deadline, unless the Board elects to defer payment of annual dues pursuant to Article III, Section A(1), will not be assigned games until the dues are paid and the member has complied with any other applicable policies and procedures of the GCBOA are paid.